Jirka-Mayer/BachelorThesis/thesis-text.md

 > Table shows tokens for all rests that can be represented in the Mashcima encoding.

 You may have noticed, that that there are two extra durations - longa and breve.
-Also there is missing the sixty-fourth rest.
+Also, there is missing the sixty-fourth rest.
 It all has to do with the fact that not all durations are used equally frequently.
 I based Mashcima on the CVC-MUSCIMA and MUSCIMA++ datasets.
-There is no occurence of longa or breve note in those datasets.
-There are, however, occurences of longa and breva rests.
+There is no occurrence of longa or breve notes in those datasets.
+There are, however, occurrences of longa and breve rests.
 Similarly, sixty-fourth notes and rests are also not present.
-The vocabulary can luckily be extended to accomodate these symbols.
+The vocabulary can luckily be extended to accommodate these symbols.
 See the section [X.Y.Z](#X.Y.Z) for more details.

-Now that we have notes and rests, we can start groupping them into measures (bars).
+Now that we have notes and rests, we can start grouping them into measures (bars).
 A barline is represented by the "pipe" character (`|`).
-Barlines separate notes and rests into groups of same total duration.
+Barlines separate notes and rests into groups of the same total duration.
 There are many types of barlines (double barline, repeat signs) and although they are used quite often, they have not yet been implemented into the Mashcima engraving system.
 This is simply because we wanted to see, whether our approach even works.
 These special barline types can be easily added in the future.

     staff with some rests and barlines
     with tokens below